AbednegoC/Gsap/README.md

-# A quick GSAP/Greenstock animation demo.
-# Visit here for more: https://greensock.com/
+A quick and simple GSAP/Greenstock page animation demo.
+Visit here for more: https://greensock.com/